 GREK2110.
 Elementary New Testament Greek 1 (3) HEBR2110.
 Biblical Hebrew I (3) Bachelor of Arts, Religious Studies Objective: This major focuses on the study of religion more generally, rather than on vocational ministry (including its practices).
-Thus, this major is for a variety of students: those interested in the integration of religion with other academic/vocational disciplines, those interested in the study of religion without a distinct call to vocational ministry, those called into different forms of Christian ministry but also desirous to pursue other academic/voicational studies at the undergraduate level, and others.
-However, this major (contrasted with the Christian Ministry and Youth Ministry majors) does not seek to complete ordination educational requirements for the Church of the Nazarene.
-Requirements: 39-40 core credits and 9 foundational credits, which also meet general education requirements.
-Foundational Courses: These courses from the general education offerings are required as foundational to the major: BIBL1100.
+Thus, this major is for a variety of students: those interested in the integration of religion with other academic/vocational disciplines, those interested in the study of religion without a distinct call to vocational ministry, those called into different forms of Christian ministry but also desirous to pursue other academic/vocational studies at the undergraduate level, and others.
+However, this major (contrasted with the Christian Ministry and Youth Ministry majors) does not complete the educational requirements for ordination in the Church of the Nazarene.
+Requirements: 9 foundational credits, which also meet general education requirements and 39-40 core credits.
+Foundational Courses: These courses from the general education offerings are required as foundational to the major:

+BIBL1100.
 Introduction to Biblical Studies (3) PHIL2020.
 Ethics (3) THEO2100.
-Introduction to Christian Theology (3) Core Courses: Choose 1 of the following:
+Introduction to Christian Theology (3) Core Courses:

+Choose 1 of the following: